whistlegraph/aesthetic-computer/README.txt

   - [x] A successfull login should broadcast to all other thumbnails and trigger a refresh - same with logging out!

-*** annoyances from demos ***
-- [] first set handle shouldnt be added to history
-- [] Make sure `source anything.lisp` works.
-- [?]
-Reinstall x11 server on windows 11.
-- [] Single unbroken chat messages with no whitespace longer than a line are missing the single space gap after the username.
-- [] update privacy policy

 *** sotce.net ***
     - [] Jeffrey builds diary network @ sotce.net.
       - [] Create a sotce.net directory / index page.